Zahinize/frontend-learnings/docs/README.md

 ![Atom Editor logo](https://img.icons8.com/color/48/000000/atom-editor.png "Atom Editor")
 ![Visual Studio Code logo](https://img.icons8.com/fluent/48/000000/visual-studio-code-2019.png "Visual Studio Code")

-Learnings about our beloved frontend web development ❤️.
+An overview of the current frontend web ecosystem ❤️.

 **Frontend development** has taken the world by storm in the last decade with extreme progress in all web technologies (HTML, CSS, JS, etc.) sponsored and led by the biggest software companies in the world.
 It is arguably one of the highest paid, the most in-demand and satisfying jobs in the software industry for quite some time.
 This is the best time to learn it if you haven’t started already 😃!

-Here is the exhaustive list of the front-end technologies, softwares, and concepts one should learn to become a great front-end developer 🎉 and give amazing job interviews with confidence 💪.
+Here is an exhaustive list and brief overview of the front-end technologies, software, online resources, and concepts one can learn to become a great front-end developer in 2020.
+Thus, a single-point reference to take a look into modern frontend development.

 ### Technologies